 Broadway Railway Station

-On Good Friday, 30 March 2018, the golden age of steam will return to Broadway, 58 years after the last train pulled out of its picturesque old station.
+On Good Friday, 30 March 2018, the golden age of steam returned to Broadway, 58 years after the last train pulled out of its picturesque old station.
 Broadway's station was demolished by British Rail in 1963.
 Since 2009 volunteer workers of the Gloucestershire Warwickshire Railway (GWR) have been painstakingly rebuilding the station and restoring it to its former glory.
-As at January 2018 the station’s two platforms and signal box are complete and the main station building, which will be in keeping with the original¸ is near completion.
-The rails are in place through the station, but will require ballasting before services can start.
-Initially, facilities at the new station will be limited, and there will be no public parking at the station.
-Visitors using cars should park in the existing car parks in Broadway village, or use the free parking areas at Toddington or Cheltenham Racecourse and travel to Broadway by train.
+As at March 2019 the main station building on platform 1, which is in keeping with the original, is fully operational.
+It includes a booking hall, toilet facilities and refreshment room – a new addition for the 2019 season.

 However, there is much more to be done.
 The footbridge span is in place, and the steelwork for the steps was installed in February 2019.
 Work to complete the steps will continue through the year.
 Platform 2 has been constructed, but is not currently in use.
 The signal box on the platform is complete, and the railway’s signalling engineers are engaged in connecting up the signals and points.

 There is no public parking at the station itself, apart from limited space for disabled visitors displaying a valid blue badge.
 A council-run pay and display car park is situated close to the station, under the bridge and across the main road.
 Visitors using this car park will receive a reimbursement of £3 off the £5 cost of the all-day parking fee when purchasing a ticket at the station booking office.

 There is free parking available at Toddington or Cheltenham Racecourse stations.
 Disabled visitors are encouraged to use the car park at Toddington, where more facilities are available.